 - Your honors project topic should be in an area in which you have some background or expertise.
 It does not need to be in your major.
 The project should provide you with an intellectual challenge above and beyond what a regular student would have.

 - You must identify a faculty mentor to to advise you in your project.
-You and your project adviser develop your project proposal together.
-Your project adviser must be an ISU faculty member.
+You and your project advisor develop your project proposal together.
+Your project advisor must be an ISU faculty member.
 He/she should be someone you will enjoy collaborating with as your project evolves.

 - The EHP Committee must approve your project proposal before you begin your research.